la-ots/pelican/docs/components/alerts.md

 ## Best Practices

-- Put alerts at the top of the page, under the [Page Title](/components/page-title/).
+- Put Alerts at the top of the page, under the [Page Title](/components/page-title/).
 - Alerts use the [Status Colors](/foundation/status-colors/) for their colors and meaning.
 - Status Colors only add visual cues.
-The content of the alert must make the meaning obvious to assistive technology users.
+The content of the Alert must make the meaning obvious to assistive technology users.
 - Use **Info** (blue) to communicate informative or helpful information to users.
 - Use **Success** (green) to provide feedback to the user indicating an action is successful.
 - Use **Warning** (yellow) to indicate an unintended, but not dangerous, effect.
 - Use **Danger** (red) to indicate an action will cause data loss, error, or other hard-to-reverse effects.
-- Use the icons provided for each alert type.
+- Use the icons provided for each Alert type.

 {% include 'writing-tips.njk' %}